TehGM/Wolfringo/docs/guides/index.md

 ## Getting Started
 Installation and Basic usage of the bot is explained in [Getting Started](xref:Guides.GettingStarted.Installation) section.

+For more details on how to use Wolfringo, check [Working with Wolfringo](xref:Guides.Features.Logging) section.

 To learn how to use Commands System for your bots' commands, check [Commands System](xref:Guides.Commands.Intro) section.

 ## Questions?